BlaBlaHuman/kotlin-comprehensions/iterables-in-varargs-proposal.md

       }
   }
   ```

+This overhead is the reason why people tend not to use varargs in their code and why this feature is not widely used.

 ## List of Discussions
 - [KT-2462](https://youtrack.jetbrains.com/issue/KT-2462) Varargs
 - [KT-12663](https://youtrack.jetbrains.com/issue/KT-12663) Spread (*) operator for Iterable (Collection?) in varargs